Seasonal Adjustment Methodology

 In contrast, the additive mode assumes that the absolute magnitudes of the components of the series are independent of each other, which implies that the size of the seasonal component is independent of the level of the series.
 In this case, the seasonal factors represent positive or negative deviations from the original series and are centered around zero.
 The seasonally adjusted series values are computed by subtracting the corresponding seasonal factor from each month's original value.

-Most seasonally adjusted CPS series are adjusted using the X-11 component of the X-13ARIMA-SEATS program.
+Most seasonally adjusted CPS series were previously adjusted using the X-11 component of the X-13ARIMA-SEATS program.
 The X-11 method applies a sequence of moving average and smoothing calculations to estimate the trend-cycle, seasonal, and irregular components.
 The method takes either a ratio-to- or difference-from-moving-average approach, depending on whether the multiplicative or additive model is used.
 For observations in the middle of the series, a set of fixed symmetric moving averages (filters) is used to produce final estimates.
 The implied length of the final filter under standard options is 72 time points for the 3 by 5 seasonal moving average or 120 time points for the 3 by 9 moving average.
 That is, a final seasonally adjusted estimate for a single time point requires up to 5 years of monthly data preceding and following that time point.
 For recent data, asymmetric filters, with less desirable properties than symmetric filters, must be used.

-Some seasonally adjusted CPS series are adjusted using the SEATS component of the X-13ARIMA-SEATS program rather than the X-11 component.
+Beginning in December 2021, some seasonally adjusted CPS series are adjusted using the SEATS component of the X-13ARIMA-SEATS program rather than the X-11 component.
 Like the X-11 method, SEATS decomposes the observed series into trend (trend-cycle), seasonal, and irregular components and its relationship between the components may be additive or multiplicative (via a log transformation).
 Both the X-11 and SEATS methods use moving averages to decompose the series.
 The major difference between the two procedures is how the moving averages are constructed.
 The X-11 method by default selects from a set of predefined filters while the SEATS method derives its filters from a decomposition of the ARIMA model fit to the observed series into models for the trend, seasonal, and irregular components.
 The SEATS filters therefore are more tailored to the specific properties of the series as reflected in the ARIMA model fit while X-11 filters are nonparametric in that they can fit a wide variety of series without depending on a specific model.

 A series should be seasonally adjusted if three conditions are satisfied: the series is seasonal, the seasonal effects can be estimated reliably, and no residual seasonality is left in the adjusted series.
 A variety of diagnostic tools is available for the X-11 method to test for these conditions, including frequency-spectrum estimates, revision-history statistics, and various seasonal tests.
 The X-13ARIMA-SEATS program provides some of the above diagnostics for SEATS analysis, but also provides a battery of model-based diagnostics.
 If diagnostic testing shows that any of the three conditions listed fails to hold for a given series, that series is deemed not suitable for seasonal adjustment.